-We insist on seeing and where possible, retaining scans of original teaching qualifications and recording DfES numbers.
-Teachers must have a university degree to be employed with us.
-If the degree has been obtained overseas the candidate must NARIC/ENIC check their qualification.
-All foreign qualifications must be translated and converted to UK standards.
-The candidate will not be offered any work until the original copy of the NARIC/ENIC check has been sighted, copied and the copy is on file.
+Where possible, we insist on seeing and retaining copies of original teaching qualifications and recording DfES numbers.
+Teachers must have a university degree to be employed with us as a teacher.
+If the degree has been obtained overseas the candidate should NARIC/ENIC check their qualification.
+All foreign qualifications should be translated and converted to UK standards.

-Teachers outside of the EEA, Australia, New Zealand, the United States and Canada, are required to obtain QTS within 4 years.
+Teachers who qualified outside of the EEA, Australia, New Zealand, the United States and Canada, are required to obtain QTS within 4 years.

-Original copies of any other relevant qualifications (specific to the role applied for) will also be scanned and kept on file (e.g. coaching certificates).
+Original copies of any other relevant qualifications (specific to the role applied for) will also be verified and copies will be kept on file (e.g. coaching certificates).